Samsung Galaxy S11/S20 release date, price, spec and latest rumours

 You can already pre-register for the new Samsung Galaxy S20.

-You can pre-register for new handset releases on mobiles.co.uk.
-They’re currently offering £50 cashback when you register for a new Samsung phone.
+You can pre-register for updates on Samsung announcements on mobiles.co.uk.
+They’re currently offering a £50 cashback promotion for new launches.

 How much will the Samsung Galaxy S11 cost?